-- The One-to-One Arrow-model of "three-neuron-reflex arc" by Lorente de No (1933) lost to the "All-to-All" matrix-model (Szentágothai 1949) ("Elementary reflex arcs are convenient abstractions rather than real functional units of the nervous system"). - The Arrow-model of Genomics (Crick's Central Dogma (1956/1970)) was obsolete before its birth by the importance of "feedback" by Cybernetics, (Wiener 1948), and is superseded by The Principle of Recursive Genome Function (Pellionisz 2008a). - The massively parallel systems of Neural Nets and Recursive Genome Function are to be mathematically described by multicomponent entities (vectors including dual representation), rather than by serial loops.

-- Biological System Theory is compelled to identify the mathematics of the system, in a manner to conclude in software enabling algorithms. - Coordination by the cerebellum is to be characterized by generalized coordinates as in non-Euclidean tensor and fractal geometry.
+- The One-to-One Arrow-model of e.g. "three-neuron-reflex-arc" by Lorente de No [1933] lost to the "All-to-All" matrix-model; Szentágothai [1949] "Elementary reflex arcs are convenient abstractions rather than real functional units of the nervous system"). - The Arrow-model of Genomics (Crick's Central Dogma [1956, 1970]) were obsolete before its birth by the importance of "feedback" by Cybernetics, Wiener [1948], and is superseded by The Principle of Recursive Genome Function; Pellionisz [2008a]. - The massively parallel systems of Neural Nets and Recursive Genome Function are to be mathematically described by multicomponent entities (vectors including dual representation), rather than by serial loops. - Biological System Theory is compelled to identify the mathematics of the system, in a manner to conclude in software enabling algorithms. - Coordination by the cerebellum is to be characterized by generalized coordinates as in non-Euclidean tensor and fractal geometry.

-Neuronal and Genomic Systems are Governed by Recursive Algorithms of Massively Parallel Networks, Not Only Including, but Surpassing Serial Feedback
+4.1.
+Neuronal and Genomic Systems are Governed by Recursive Algorithms of Massively Parallel Networks, not only including, but Surpassing Serial Feedback